Lrdsnow/Moros-Game/README.md

-# Moros
+# Moros, The Game
-Moros Is A Programmed Movie &amp; has a counterpart Game This Is (technically) a SDK
+Moros, The Game Is A Game That Is Based off of a movie that is still in the process of being made This Is (technically) a SDK

 You Can Also Find Game pre-Releases on: https://mc.lrdsnow.repl.co/Downloads/MorosGD.html